approx-error/preferences/README.md

 There are also some example files for correct syntax when using certain tools/languages that I keep coming back to for reference so might as well put them here.
 I don't expect anyone else to find a use for these but in case someone does, they will be waiting here.

+## Usage

+Here is the quickest way to be able to use these preferences out of the box on your own system (assuming a unix-based system where symbolic links can be created):

+1. Clone this repository to your home directory (ie. ~/)
+2. Create symlinks (TBA)
+3. (TBA)

 ## Currently included files

 ### Vim